Talking about your funeral wishes

 Starting the conversation about your funeral wishes

-Conversations concerning your death and funerals can be emotional, and you or your loved ones may get upset.
-It is important to remember why you are having this talk – it’s because you love them, and you want to relieve some of the pressure of planning your funeral when the time comes.
+Talking about your death and funeral wishes can be emotional, and you or your loved ones may get upset.
+It's important to remember why you are having this conversation – it’s because you love them, and you want to relieve some of the pressure of planning your funeral when the time comes.
 You should reassure them that you don’t want to upset them, but you also don’t want them to be burdened with having to make difficult decisions about your funeral.

 No one knows your family like you do.
-Although there is no right or wrong way to talk about your funeral, you should assess whether a direct or indirect approach is the best way to start the conversation.
-The direct approach is to start a conversation by stating you would like to discuss your funeral wishes.
-You may suggest you schedule a time to have the conversion, which will allow your family members time to prepare themselves.
+Although there is no right or wrong way when it comes to the expression of funeral wishes, you should assess whether a direct or indirect approach is the best way to start the conversation.
+The direct approach is to start by stating you would like to discuss your funeral wishes.
+You may suggest a time to have the conversation, which will allow your family members time to prepare themselves.
 You may even suggest a formal gathering of adult family members.

 For some families, the indirect approach will work best.
 You may create opportunities to have the conversation regarding your own funeral, by mentioning someone else’s funeral you have recently attended or a funeral you have seen in the news.